Subsections of CrowdStrike Cloud Security

 - S3 Bucket Region: Region in which this S3 Bucket resides. ie.

-or us-gov-east-1
+us-gov-west-1 or us-gov-east-1

 -